bladeacer/pdf-fmt/README.md

 uv pip install -r requirements.txt
 ```

-To update, run the scripts again.
+To update, run `git pull` in the repository created by the script.

 ### Build as Executable